Finite-size effects in the dependency networks of free and open-source software: Introduction

-Semantic networks have, in their own right, become a subject of major research interest, especially where small-world structures and scale-free aspects of networks are concerned~\cite{stete}.
-Scale-free patterns of connectivity in semantic networks hold out the promise of revising conventional models of semantic organisation, which are based on hierarchical principles and arbitrarily structured networks.
-However, unlike other semantic networks with power-law features~\cite{stete}, the presently studied semantic network of nodes in the {\it Debian} repository is founded on one single relation spanning across all its nodes: $Y$ depends on $X$; its inverse, $X$ is required for $Y$.
-In other words, the semantic network so formed is a dependency-based network only.
-This is the one most crucial point for understanding all subsequent arguments in this paper, although it will not be out of place to mention here that dependency-based relations can also be viewed from a much wider perspective~\cite{pever, kelkar, kelblukar, codelski}.
+Semantic networks are a subject of major interest, especially where small-world structures~\cite{watstro} and scale-free aspects~\cite{albar} of networks are concerned~\cite{stete}.
+With particular regard to component-based software, a semantic relationship among components underlies the network of what are known as strong dependencies~\cite{zack}.
+The components of a {\it FOSS} network are interconnected by various relationships (including a negative one, ``Conflicts"), and only one of these is based on the field, ``Depends".
+This again is further categorized into the two cases of strong dependencies and direct dependencies, with a correlation between the two cases~\cite{zack}.
+As regards direct dependencies, the scale-free character of the {\it Debian GNU/Linux} distribution has been studied~\cite{labwal,mssk}.

-Considering any particular node in a directed network, its links (the relations with other nodes) can be found to be of two types --- incoming links and outgoing links --- as a result of which, there will arise two distinct kinds of directed network~\cite{albar}.
-For the network of incoming links in the {\it Etch} release of {\it Debian}, an earlier study~\cite{mssk} has empirically tested the occurrence of Zipf's law in the {\it GNU/Linux} distribution.
-One may note with great curiosity that over the years there has been a widespread emergence of Zipf's law, discovered originally in studies of word frequencies in natural languages~\cite{zipf}, in various diverse phenomena~\cite{mssk} ranging from city size distributions~\cite{zipf, marzha, gab, dover, gangba} to the frequency distribution of signs in undeciphered scripts from antiquity~\cite{vahia}.
+In our study, the semantic network of nodes in the {\it Debian} distribution is founded on one single principle running through all the nodes: $Y$ depends on $X$; its inverse, $X$ is required for $Y$.
+The semantic network so formed is a straightforward dependency-based directed network only.
+Considering any particular node in such a directed network, its links (the relations with other nodes) are of two types, incoming links and outgoing links, as a result of which, there will arise two distinct types of directed network~\cite{albar}.
+For the network of incoming links in the {\it Etch} release of {\it Debian}, one study~\cite{mssk} has empirically tested Zipf's law in the {\it GNU/Linux} distribution, a phenomenon that, discovered originally in the occurrence frequency of words in natural languages~\cite{zipf}, has over the years emerged widely in many other areas.